AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 |image1|

 ..
 Warning:: When selecting Transit GW instance size, choose a t2 series for Proof of Concept (POC) or prototyping only.
-Transit GW of t2 series instance type has a random packet drop of 3% when interoperating with VGW.
+Transit GW of t2 series instance type has a random packet drop of 3% for packet size less than 150 bytes when interoperating with VGW.
 This packet drop does not apply to Spoke GW.

-You can change the Transit GW size later by follow this instructions.
+You can change the Transit GW size later by follow `this instructions. <http://docs.aviatrix.com/HowTos/transitvpc_faq.html#how-do-i-resize-transit-gw-instance>`_

 2. (Optionally) Enable HA for the Transit Gateway
 --------------------------------------------------